Maczuga/WoW-Open-World-Sandbox/README.txt

 TODO:
 - remove linked respawn (used only in instancable maps)
+- remove gems from ItemTemplate/Proto
+- remove MailTemplate from QuestTemplate
+- remove CreatureText support (texts will be stored in core)
 - remove who list (and implement nearby Actors command/listing)
 - Playerable NPCs
 - Name generation for units (first, 2nd* and last name)